math.png

 Because no classroom can contain the answers to all of the child's questions, "going out" is a response to the need to explore beyond the classroom.
 In contrast with the traditional field trip, where the adult usually plans the activity for the whole class, the "going out" of Montessori elementary children is based on individual or small-group interest in extensions of classroom study.
 Whether it be a walk to the public library for more specific books on earthworms or a trip to the art museum to see Japanese paintings, children "going out" plan their own excursions, call the institutions to be visited, and work out their transportation needs.

-Another part of "going out" can be service projects such as visiting the elderly, cleaning up the environment, or holding a food drive for the hungry.
+Another part of "going out" can be service projects such as visiting the animal shelter, picking up litter around town, or holding a food drive for those with food insecurity.
 At a psychological level, these projects build the child's sense of social purpose and moral responsibility.